 Family Law Glossary

 These are the legal terms that are commonly used for payments that are made by one spouse to another.
 The payments are usually made every month.
 The payments can be a temporary arrangement during the divorce proceedings, and can later evolve into permanent obligations.
+A family lawyer can help set these up.

 This term typically refers to the amount of money that one parent, typically the non-custodial parent, has to pay the other parent.
 Child support payments are meant to support the expenses of raising a child.
 In Indiana, child-support payments are made based on child-support guidelines that help calculate the amount of the payment.